MysteriousRSA/Custom.Crosshairs/README.md

 1: Download the latest release [From the Release Page](https://github.com/MysteriousRSA/Custom.Crosshairs/releases)

-2: Extract the zip file and more the folder "Mysterious.Crosshairs" to
+2: Extract the zip file and move the folder "Mysterious.Crosshairs" to
     `~/Titanfall2/R2Northstar/mods/`
 ![location](https://user-images.githubusercontent.com/45333346/149657078-86db15a0-0ecc-4d53-9265-23d80a072cea.jpg)